gartland98/word2vec-HS-NS-/README.md

              "full" if you want to train on full corpus (better performance but slower training)

 Examples)
-python word2vec.py SG 0 full // SG training with hierarchical softmax
+python word2vec.py SG 0 full // SG training with hierarchical softmax with full corpus

-python word2vec.py SG 20 full // SG training with 20 negative samples
+python word2vec.py SG 20 part // SG training with 20 negative samples with first 1 million words

 You should adjust the other hyperparameters in the code file manually.